pure-js/home-agency-style-reen/README.md

     cd home-agency-style-reen

-Run the following commands
+And run the following commands

     npm install
-    gulp
+    npm start

 And open build/index.html in a browser.